lemaslab/lemaslab.github.io/_people/Vedant_Patel.md

 ### About

-Vedant Patel is a 4th year biotechnology major from Tallahassee who watches hours of college football on the weekend and enjoys playing basketball the rest of my free time.
+Vedant Patel is a 4th year biotechnology major from Tallahassee, FL.
+He is on the Pre-Health track currently on the Beach team study.
 ### Current Projects

 - Beach Study